 And thinking something along the lines of: “Hey, can’t you knock before entering the box?
 We could have things going on, you know.”

-Followed by some pubescent winking of the eyes, that looks really out of date for people their age.
+Followed by some pubescent winking of the eyes.
+The kind that looks really out of date for people their age.

 Nothing is worse than facing that lunacy.
 So I just soldier on.